thehyve/transmartApp-doc/source/browse.rst

 from a single user interface into studies and other data sources of interest.

-You define a search query by typing search keywords into the text box, by selecting pre-defined search filters from one or more filter browsers, or by any combination of these methods. tranSMART conducts the search across multiple data sources.
+You define a search query by: typing search keywords into the text box, selecting pre-defined search filters from one or more filter browsers, or any combination of these methods. tranSMART conducts the search across multiple data sources.

 The Browse feature supports filters based on one or more of the